Best Free CDL Pre-Trip Inspection Checklist | Trucker Safety & Profit

 Non owner-operators who are regularly assigned new trucks can't take for granted that everything was left as you might have left it.
 Add these to your pre-inspection checklist:

-Additional Supplies: load securing equipment, extra coolant and oil, cable cutters, hammer and wrench, hard hat, and steel-toed boots.
+Additional Supplies: load securing equipment, extra coolant and oil, cable cutters, hammer and wrench, hard hat, and steel-toed boots, and any wisdom you've gained from recent semi truck shows for the latest in safety and efficiency enhancements.

 Final Notes on Completing Your CDL Pre-Trip Inspection Checklist